TV-Rename/tvrename/options.md

 Both the "Host Port" and "API Key" are required to use this functionality in SABnzbd.

-TV Rename also needs to know the µTorrent "Application" and "resume.dat" paths, (they can be found with the `Browse` buttons) so it can detect if files are in the process of being downloaded or are complete.
+TV Rename also needs to know the µTorrent "Application" and "resume.dat" paths, (they can be found with the `Browse` buttons) so it can detect if files are queued, in the process of being downloaded or are complete.

 {:.toplink}
 [Return to Preferences](#preferences)&nbsp;&#9670;&nbsp;[Return to Top]()